yoharsh14/yoharsh14/README.md

-# Hi there 👋 What's up?
+# helloJi 👋 ki hal chal?
 *I am an ENTJ by personality, Which means I am an extroverted person I love to connect with like minded people, I am a good leader and team player at the same time and last but not the least I am an empathetic person.*

 *Talking about my skill I love doing* **problem solving** *and learning new solution of a same problem, since the day I commited my life to coding I have never spent a day writting* **Java** *I Started Blockchain and feel in love with the concept of decentralization, since then I have been learning* **blockchain**.